wanhaoliu/MOOSE-Chem3/README.md

-# ChemsimX: Experiment-Guided Hypothesis Ranking for Scientific Discovery
+# ChemsimX: Toward Experiment-Guided Scientific Hypothesis Ranking with Simulated Experimental Feedback

 ## Overview
 ChemsimX is a Python-based tool for **experiment-guided hypothesis ranking** in automated scientific discovery, focused on chemistry.
 It prioritizes hypotheses using empirical outcomes from prior experiments, outperforming traditional pre-experiment ranking methods.